Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/afk-messages.md

 You can also configure AFK messages further by using our [Web Dashboard](https://cakeybot.app/dashboard/public).
 There are two main options you can change:

 1. AFK Module Status
-   * This toggles whether or not users can set AFK statuses in your guild
+   * This toggles whether or not users can set AFK statuses in your server
 2. Max AFK Time
    * This sets how long the user's AFK status will be active before being automatically removed.
    * This can be anywhere from 1 minute to 10,080 minutes. \(1 week\)
    * If you want AFK statues to be permanent, you can just set this value to -1.
-     * This is the default value for all guilds.
+     * This is the default value for all servers.

 You can also view all AFK users [here](https://cakeybot.app/dashboard/public/afk-list).